When did you first encounter poetry? How did you discover that you wanted to write poems?

 My writing “routine” is to resist writing a poem as long as possible, until the poem won’t let me go.
 And then I’ll take every waking minute I’m not obligated to do something else to work on the poem.
 In that respect, I’m not a good role model for my students.
 These days, I depend more on my computer to work on revisions, so poems get finished in my study, but they can get started anywhere.

 I think that was partly an answer to your next question.
 I guess the answer is closer to “an idea”—something that comes into my mind and insists it has to be written about.
-I’ve just begin to discover in the past few years that poems can come to me as responses to outside stimuli—challenges from various sources to write a poem.
+I’ve just begun to discover in the past few years that poems can come to me as responses to outside stimuli—challenges from various sources to write a poem.
 I didn’t think I could do that, but at least four poems in Little Kisses were responses to challenges.

 Which writers (living or dead) do you feel have influenced you the most?